vitiral/artifact/tutorial/tutorial.md

 ##################################################
 # Tutorial Stage 1: introduction to rsk
-Congradulations!
+> Run `rsk tutorial` to start this stage of the tutorial Congradulations!
 You have installed rsk!

 A tutorial file has been created for you in this directory, open the file